-- User Memories: Insights and facts about users extracted from conversations, helping agents personalize their responses to users.
-Think of this as adding a “ChatGPT like memory” to your agent.
+User Memories (user preferences): The Agent can store insights and facts about the user that it learns through conversation.
+This helps the agents personalize its response to the user it is interacting with.
+Think of this as adding “ChatGPT like memory” to your agent.
 This is called “Memory” in Agno.

-- Session Summaries: Condensed representations of conversations, useful when chat histories grow too long.
+Session Summaries (chat summary): The Agent can store a condensed representations of the session, useful when chat histories gets too long.
 This is called “Summary” in Agno.

-You can give your agent access to chat history in the following ways:
+We can give the Agent access to the chat history in the following ways:

 add_history_to_messages=True

-to add the previous 5 messages automatically to every message sent to the agent. - You can set
+to add the messages from the last 5 runs automatically to every message sent to the agent.read_chat_history=True

-tool to your agent allowing it to read any message in the entire chat history. - You can set
+tool to your agent allowing it to read any message in the entire chat history.add_history_to_messages=True

 Built-in memory example